Financial-Times/origami-website/_components/contributing.md

 obt test
 ```

-When everything is right, open a <abbr title="Pull request">PR</abbr> with your changes on the components' repository.
+When everything is right, open a <abbr title="Pull request">PR</abbr> with your changes to the component.

 We appreciate details about your changes and screenshots to illustrate them, where relevant.
 Make sure to request a review from `Financial-Times/origami-core`, which will notify all members of the Origami team, and we'll take a look at it!